golang/go/doc/next/3-tools.md

 ### Go command {#go-command}

+The `go build` and `go install` commands now accept a `-json` flag that reports build output and failures as structured JSON output on standard output.
+Furthermore, passing `-json` to `go test` now reports build output and failures in addition to test results in JSON.
+For details of the reporting format, see `go help buildjson`.

 ### Cgo {#cgo}

 Cgo currently refuses to compile calls to a C function which has multiple